How vortex dynamics reveal bifurcations at golden-ratio thresholds.

 These two mechanisms compete and lead to different types of the trajectories.

-A single point vortex on the halfplane can be regarded as a vortex dipole that symmetric on the boundary \((y=0)\) in the full plane.
-Thus an \(N\) point vortex system in the halfplane is equivalent to a \(2N\) point vortex system in the full plane which are \(N\) point vortices and their \(N\) images.
+A single point vortex on the half-plane can be represented by a vortex dipole symmetric about the boundary \((y=0)\) in the full plane.
+Thus, an \(N\)-point-vortex system in the half-plane is equivalent to a \(2N\)-point-vortex system in the full plane consisting of the original vortices and their images.

 The Green’s function on the half-plane \(\mathbb{R}_+^2\) is